galvezjosue19/AWS_Weather_Data_Collection/README.md

 - Requests: This is to handle HTTP requests to fetch the weather data.

 ## Folder Structure Of The Project
+This structure is set up like this to keep everything organized and easy to find, making it simple to work with the code, share it, and test it.

 * src/: Contains the main application code.
 - __init__.py: Marks the folder as a Python package.